Syed ArhamSyed Arham(Author)

 Setup and Dealing

-If you’ve chimed in on digital Spider Solitaire, whether it be on an online website or on an application, the setup will be done for you.
-However, if you want to keep things authentic and play with your deck of cards, then keep reading:
+If you’re playing digital Spider Solitaire (whether on a website or an app), then the setup will be done for you.
+However, if you want to keep things ‘old school’ and play with a physical deck of cards, then keep reading:

 1. Take two decks of 52 cards and combine them into one big deck.
-Shuffle this deck to the best of your abilities – the more random the shuffle, the better the experience.
+Shuffle this deck to the best of your abilities.
+The more random the cards, the better the experience.

-2. Lay out ten piles of four face-down cards each.
-Add one more face-down to the first four piles, meaning the first four piles should have five cards while the remaining piles should have four cards.
+2. Lay out ten piles of four face-down cards.
+Add one more face-down card to the first four piles.
+So, the first four piles will have five cards, while the remaining piles will have four.

-3. Flip up the top-most card of each pile in the Tableau.
+3. Turn over the top-most card from each pile in the tableau.

-5. Set aside some space for the eight Foundation piles, and you will be good to go!
+5. Set aside some space for the eight foundation piles.
+Now you’re good to go!

 Gameplay Rules

-Now that you’ve successfully set up a game of Spider Solitaire, how do you actually go about playing it?
-Well, the following are the official rules for Spider Solitare that dictate what you can and can not do.
+Now that you’ve successfully set up a game of Spider Solitaire, how do you actually go about playing the game?
+Here are the official rules.
+These dictate what you can and cannot do:

-• A face-up card can be moved from one pile to another as long as it ranks lower than the card being moved.
+• You can move a face-up card from one pile to another as long as it ranks lower than the card it is being moved onto.
 This rule applies to moving individual cards regardless of suit.

-• A group of cards can be moved from one pile to another as long as the first card in the group is one rank lower than the card being moved to and the group itself comprises of cards of the same suit.
+• You can move a group of cards from one pile to another as long as (a) the first card in the group is one rank lower than the card you are moving it onto and (b) the group itself only contains cards of the same suit.

-• In 1 Suit Spider, this does not mean much, as all cards are considered to be Spade cards.
+• In 1 Suit Spider, this doesn’t mean much because all cards are treated as Spades.

-• In 2 Suit Spider, you can interpret this rule as the group of cards comprising of the same color (since both Hearts and Diamonds are considered to be Hearts and both Spades and Clubs are considered Spades).
+• In 2 Suit Spider, you can interpret this rule as pertaining to groups of cards with the same color.
+This is because both Hearts and Diamonds are treated as Hearts and both Spades and Clubs are treated as Spades.

-• If a face-down card happens to be at the top of a pile, it is flipped up.
-This typically happens when you move a card or group of cards across the Tableau or into the Foundation piles.
+• If a face-down is at the top of a pile, then you can flip it over.
+This typically happens when you move a card or group of cards across the tableau or into the foundation piles.

-• If there is an empty pile in the Tableau, any card or group of cards can be moved to it.
+• If there is an empty pile in the tableau, then you can move any card or group of cards into it.

-• If you choose to use the Stock, whether it be because you have no more possible moves left to make or just want a set of fresh new cards, then take the top ten cards of the Stock and distribute them across the Tableau face-up.
+• You can use the stock when you have no possible moves to make or if you just want a set of fresh new cards.
+In this case, take the top ten cards from the stock and distribute them across the tableau face-up.

-• However, the Stock can not be utilized if there are empty piles on the Tableau.
-Hence, consider populating those vacant piles before using the Stock.
+• However, you can’t use the stock if there are empty piles on the tableau.
+So, you should populate vacant piles before using the stock.

 Tips and Strategies for Spider Solitaire

-If you think you’re ready to start grinding Spider Solitaire, not so fast!
-You may understand the game’s objective, how it’s set up, and the rulings behind it, but you’ll quickly find yourself lost the moment you step foot in your first game.
-So, let me share some tips and strategies that have helped me master the formidable Spider Solitaire variant.
+Now you understand Spider Solitaire’s objective, how it’s set up, and the rules.
+But, you’ll quickly become lost within a suitable strategy.
+So, let me share some of the tips and tricks that have helped me master this formidable Solitaire variant.

 Uncover Cards As Fast as Possible